stevesitton/leadership-notes/management/hiring.md

 - What's a skill you've seen them grow?
 - Of the people you have managed or worked with, in what percentile would you place this candidate?
 - What advice do you have for me as a manager to help them be successful in this role?
-- [Questions I ask when checking references](https://x.com/jasonfried/status/1819072269756649498) 𝕏 thread with more questions
+- [Questions I ask when checking references](https://x.com/jasonfried/status/1819072269756649498) 𝕏 post with more questions